 “It will probably comes as no surprise to you (or your CEO) that traditional banner ads have gotten increasingly ineffectual.
 In fact, according to Google’s Display Benchmarks Tool, the average click-through rate (CTR) of display ads is now only around 0.06%,” says Rampton.

 “And keep in mind that some web users choose not to view ads at all.
 According to the Reuters Institute, 47% of online consumers now use ad blocking technology.
 This means that if you’re paying for exposure via banner ads, you’ve lost nearly half your audience right out of the gate.”

-Businesses need to find alternative strategies for getting exposure and traffic.
-And, Influencer marketing could be just what’s needed in this advertising-wary culture.
+Lastly, businesses need to find alternative strategies for getting exposure and traffic.